 - Make it easy to debug.
 This is a practical consideration.
 More complexity usually means more bugs, so keep things simple.
-ASCII protocols are easier to debug (using a serial terminal) than binary ones (using specialise equipment or software), and small data packets are easier to analyze that big, complex ones.
+ASCII protocols are easier to debug (using a serial terminal) than binary ones (using specialized equipment or software), and small data packets are easier to analyze than big, complex ones.

 The application involves an Arduino receiving control commands through a serial BT interface.
 The Arduino is configured to only respond to commands and data requests from the Android BT application using a simple protocol described below.